 This union resulted in the birth of one son, John C. Jordan, born on August 1, 1862.
 John was epileptic and dark-skinned, which together with the questionable legitimacy of his birth may have been the reason Mount refused to claim John as his own son.
 The story goes that Mount agreed to give John his name and to raise him, but not to provide him with any inheritance.
 In fact, after Mount died, John received the same-sized portion of Mount’s estate as his six other living children did.

 Sometime before the 1870 census was taken, Mount and Abigail separated.
 Census records show her living with her four children in Mount’s home in Jasper County, Indiana, while Mount was living on his parents’ farm in White County.
 Abigail and her children eventually moved to Newton County where her Iliff relatives made their home.
-John lived with Abigail until he reached adulthood, at which time he moved to Bates County, Missouri, and bought some farmland.
+John lived with Abigail until he reached adulthood, at which time he moved to Henry County, Missouri, where he bought some farmland.

 Abigail (born on January 13, 1832 in Preble County, Ohio) died on May 22, 1910 in Kentland, Newton County, Indiana.
 Her obituary refers to her as Mrs. Abigail Jordan, widow of Mount Etna Jordan; but there is no mention of a divorce.
 She is buried in Fairlawn Cemetery, Newton County, Indiana.

-Their son, John C. Jordan, lived the life of an unmarried farmer in Bates County, Missouri, until his death on October 28, 1925 of a cerebral hemorrhage.
+Their son, John C. Jordan, lived the life of an unmarried farmer until his death in Bates County, Missouri, on October 28, 1925.
+His cause of death was a cerebral hemorrhage.